It Looks Like Us

 From the very first, I needed to know what would happen to Riley.
 She’s smart and anxious and I found it so easy to identify with her.
 I loved the way she forged relationships with others on the team and even how confrontations with the monster who appeared as her team members affected her emotionally.
 Those scenes exploring how she felt hearing their voices and seeing their faces as part of something she knew was trying to kill her were some of the most gripping for me.

 At less than 300 pages, IT LOOKS LIKE US is a pretty quick read.
-It’s told as a story framed with scenes from after Riley escapes and is being interrogated by two people she refers to as Good Cop and Bad Cop.
-As she answers their questions, she’s thrust back into the story of what happened, and we watch things unfold knowing that grim things are to come.
+Scenes from after Riley escapes frame the story, and it begins with two people she refers to as Good Cop and Bad Cop interrogating her.
+As she answers their questions, she takes us back into the story of what happened.
+We watch things unfold knowing that grim things are to come.
 I felt like that format heightened the tension for me, and I loved it.

 So… in the story, Riley and the team go to Antarctica on a research trip arranged by a mega wealthy billionaire who has rockets that go to space and a company that makes electric cars.
-He’s named Anton Rusk.
+Named Anton Rusk.
 Yep.
 Kind of made me laugh when the story introduced him.

 Content warnings for violence and body horror.
 Brief alcohol use and presence of drugs.